fpetrot/nucleo/README.md

 # Nucleo

-Rabbits folder for nucleo folder.
+Rabbits folder for nucleo platforms.
 Currently only a part of the board STM32F401RE is available.

 To launch this simulation, you need to use `./nucleo-f401re.sh`.
 It will launch rabbits directly with F401RE platform.
 You need to provide a binary file.
 Because of internal conception, you must load it into two differents components ( see Flash for further information) by adding `-components.flash-native.file-blob file.bin -components.flash-boot.file-blob file.bin` to the previous command.